Ensemble Machine Learning Model Trained on a New Synthesized Dataset Generalizes Well for Stress Prediction Using Wearable Devices: Results and Discussion

 Experiments 1 to 2 tested two approaches, the first excluding feature engineering, with the second including feature engineering.
 These were performed for measuring generalization of models built on a single dataset (SWELL) containing a small number of test subjects, but with large amount of observations.
 These models were then validated against two new, unseen datasets (WESAD, NEURO) containing a substantially smaller amount of observations.\\

 The results indicate low predictive power with the best model achieving 68\% accuracy using a 70/30 Train/Test split during training, with feature-engineering.
-More importantly, the results show that a substantially larger number of observations (from a small number of test subjects) within the training dataset did not assist in generalization.
-Once the datasets are merged to form the larger StressData dataset for training a machine learning model, predictive accuracy of 63\% is achieved with no feature engineering (Experiment 3), increasing to 72.36\% (Experiment 4) when using feature engineering, both using LOSO validation.\\
+More importantly, the results show that a substantially larger number of observations (from a small number of test subjects) within the training dataset did not assist in generalization.\\

+Furthermore, all three models (Random Forest, SVM, XGBoost) reported a large number of false negatives (Type II errors) and failed to predict the stress state of the test subjects (Figure \ref{fig:figure8}), with the SVM model performing slightly better compared to Random Forest and XGBoost.